bmwasaru/sms2fa/README.md

 # sms2fa

-Two Factor Authentication using SMS, initially a project by Twilion Dev modified to use Africa's Taking API
+Two Factor Authentication using SMS, initially a project by Twilio Dev modified to use Africa's Taking API

 ## Local Development